43 Books About Mexico For Travelers & History Buffs

 Mexico is a complicated place.
 Anybody who has taken the Mexico City metro at rush hour can attest to the sheer size and complex diversity of this wonderful country.
 There are 68 officially recognized indigenous languages, a mestizo majority, and a thriving immigrant community.

-I wish I would have spent more time in the library because I really struggled with how to organize this list as it has grown.
+I wish I had spent more time in the library because I struggled with how to organize this list as it has grown.
 This is a very personal list because it is what I read in my stream of consciousness.
 I only write about books that I read, and many times one book would lead me to the next.

 For many years, I only read non-fiction.
 More recently, I have been interested in the shared culture of Mexican literature.